 What not to do on Twitter?
 Don’t use Automatic direct messaging.
 Please!
 It says absolutely nothing and most people don’t read them anyways.
-If you want to say Thank you! for someone who has followed you, write them personalized message, stating their name, adding some relevant question, etc. Build relations!
+If you want to say Thank you! for someone who has followed you, write them a personalized message, stating their name, adding some relevant question, etc. Build relations!

 As many other bloggers out there, I can honestly say that Pinterest is driving a huge number of people to my website (more than 40%).
 I knew about it ever since it appeared, but I re-discovered it only a few months ago.
 And you know what?
 Yes, you guessed it – I LOVE it!

-What I love about Pinterest?
+What do I love about Pinterest?
 It’s visual & it has tons of useful information within it.
 You can have fun while doing a job, you can learn while marketing and entertain yourself while promoting.
 Pinterest is like a party for workaholics.
 Educational party, but it’s still a win-win!

 What’s the best way to work with marketing on Pinterest?
 First of all – keep in mind that timing doesn’t matter on Pinterest.
 Pinterest is showing you the most relevant and interesting content tailored to your interests.
 Therefore the main thing for anyone who’s marketing on Pinterest would be to pin and repin things daily.
-You should add one of your pins for any 10 other repins you’re making.
+You should add one of your pins for any 5 other repins you’re making.